gotnull/siriproxy-horoscope/README.md

-PunchFork Random Recipe Generator, Siri style!
+Horoscope, Siri style!
 ==============================================

-This is a plugin for SiriProxy that returns a random recipe from the PunchFork API (http://www.punchfork.com/api)
+This is a plugin for SiriProxy that returns a horoscope.

 Setup
 -----